-Lee set up headquarters at the Dabbs’ House, a mile and a half northeast of Richmond, where he held a council of war at 3 p.m.
+General Robert E. Lee set up headquarters at the Dabbs’ House, a mile and a half northeast of Richmond, where he held a council of war at 3 p.m. on June 23.
 Attendees included Major Generals James Longstreet, A.P.
 Hill, and D.H.
 Hill.
 Major General Thomas J. “Stonewall” Jackson, having ridden 52 miles on relays of commandeered horses, also attended, to the surprise of the others who thought he was still in the Shenandoah Valley.

 Lee announced that after assessing the conditions and positions of both armies, he had come to several conclusions:

-- Richmond could not withstand a siege, therefore the Confederate army had to take the offensive
+- Richmond could not withstand a siege, therefore the Confederate Army of Northern Virginia had to take the offensive.

-- McClellan had the bulk of his army on the south side of the Chickahominy River, therefore the Federals north of the river should be targeted for attack
+- McClellan had the bulk of his Federal Army of the Potomac on the south side of the Chickahominy River, therefore the Federals north of the river should be targeted for attack.

 - Lee needed to attack with the bulk of his army if he hoped to turn the Federal right, which could either drive the Federals north or force them to set up a new supply base on the James River.

-Thus, the Confederates would target General Fitz John Porter’s 30,000-man V Corps, north of the Chickahominy.
+Thus, the Confederates would target Brigadier General Fitz John Porter’s 30,000-man Fifth Corps, north of the Chickahominy.
 According to Lee’s plan: